tiann/KernelSU/website/docs/guide/faq.md

 It is device's kernel that affect KernelSU's compatability and it has nothing to do with Android version.The only restriction is that devices launched with Android 12 must be kernel 5.10+(GKI devices).
 So:

 1. Devices launched with Android 12 must be supported.
-2. Devices with has an old kernel (Some Android 12 devices is also old kernel) is compatable (You should build kernel yourself)
+2. Devices with has an old kernel (Some Android 12 devices is also old kernel) is compatible (You should build kernel yourself)

 ## Can KernelSU support old kernel?